rufuspollock-okfn/recline.view.flot/README.md

 ## Install

--Make sure you have the dependencies (note a copy of each relevant dependency -can be found in the `vendor/` subdirectory of this repo):
+Make sure you have the dependencies (note a copy of each relevant dependency can be found in the `vendor/` subdirectory of this repo):

 * [Flot][]
 * jQuery